 In earlier days when modes of transport were not so developed the rivers demarcated the boundaries which helped in maintaining the purity of different breeds of cows.
 Gradually with the growth in trade; the exchange of different breeds increased as well.
 Many farmers/traders did not bother much to maintain the purity of breeds.
 Resultantly, due to cross breeding, the purity of breeds declined but more or less the purity of Indian cows remained intact.
 Bull's pride, big horns and high raised back (HUMP) used to describe the style of Indian cow!
-As the trade expanded more attention was being given to the benefits derived from the cow rather than its sacred status and the main focus was given to milk, meat, and leather.
-The best and strongest bulls and cows of India began to disappear and some were sent overseas.
+As the trade expanded more attention was being given to the benefits derived from the cow rather than its sacred status and the main focus was given to milk, The best and strongest bulls and cows of India began to disappear and some were sent overseas.
 As the number of good cows decreased the milk production also declined; hence exotic breeds were introduced.
 To increase the quantity of milk time to time the government at center/state level has introduced various schemes under 'white revolution' and 'operation flood.'
 Under these schemes to increase the supply of milk from a cow the successive governments have and are importing Semen of exotic breeds and also Bulls of exotic breeds to improve indigenous cows.
 The farmers/ dairy owners/ cattle owners are encouraged to rear exotic breeds or increase the population of cross-breed cows with the help of these methods.
 But with the implementation of these schemes, our own Indian milk cattle pure-breeds are on the verge of extinction.
 Even if we want cross-breed cows at least for that pure Indian breeds are the prerequisites.

 In India the purity of the breeds are not maintained and also a lot of inbreeding happens which leads to further deterioration of the Indian cow standards and thus bringing the status of cow further down.